Hasninemamud/Auction-Craft/README.md

-# Bid Bazaar
+# Auction Craft

-Welcome to Bid Bazaar, an innovative online auction platform that brings the excitement of traditional auctions to the digital world.
+Welcome to Auction Craft, an innovative online auction platform that brings the excitement of traditional auctions to the digital world.
 Our platform modernizes the auction process, offering a user-friendly, secure environment for buyers and sellers to engage in real-time bidding.

 ## Features